makerdao/community/governance/polls/Spark Liquidity Layer Mainnet - Modify Rate Limits - January 20, 2025.md

 ## Review

-The community can vote in this poll to express support or opposition to the following parameters for Spark Liquidity Layer Mainnet USDS and USDC:
+The community can vote in this poll to express support or opposition to the following rate limit parameters for Spark Liquidity Layer Mainnet USDS and USDC:

 ### Minting USDS: